 Build a Custom Cash Flow Forecasting Tool for your Business

 Most businesses suffer from a “cash gap.”
-This is when you, as the owner, spend cash on payroll and materials long before you are paid by your customer.
-It’s necessary to do this before you ever see a profit from your goods or services, as labor, materials, and marketing all cost money. cash flow forecasting
+This is when you, as the owner, spend cash on payroll and materials long before your customer pays you.
+It’s necessary to do this before you ever see a profit from your goods or services, as labor, materials, and marketing all cost money.
+A stack of cash depicts cash flow forecasting

-However, improperly tracking your cash flow can lead to shortages or other obstacles that leave you unable to sustain your business.
-If you run out of funds during the production stage, you’ll never end up seeing a profit.
-Cash flow forecasting can help you anticipate these issues before they arise.
+However, improperly tracking your cash flow can lead to shortages or other obstacles that make it impossible to sustain your business.
+For example, you’ll never see a profit if you run out of funds during the production stage.
+Forecasting can help you anticipate these issues before they arise.

 Why Create a Cash Flow Projection?

 Cash flow is different than profit.
-Profit is what happens after the sales process is completed, while cash flow is a projection of your resources after debts have been paid, and income has been collected during a given period.
+Profit happens after the sales process is completed, while cash flow is a projection of your resources after debts have been paid and as been collected during a given period.
 Cash flow forecasting helps you see what money you have coming in from month to month so you can adequately plan for the future.

-You can’t run your business on profits alone—you have to manage the cash.
-If you don’t forecast your cash flow, you risk creating a cash panic when you don’t have resources to accomplish your goals.
+You can’t run your business on profits alone; you must manage the cash.
+If you don’t forecast your cash, don’t risk creating a cash panic when you don’t have the resources to accomplish your goals.
 Inadequate cash flow kills both underperforming and red-hot businesses alike.
 Proper cash flow is the lifeblood of all organizations.

-Very few small businesses do cash flow forecasting, and this is a huge mistake.
-Big businesses do forecasting every month and watch their treasury grow every day.
-Cash flow forecasting can tell you in advance when you will need to tap your line of credit.
+Very few small businesses do cash flow forecasting, which is a huge mistake.
+Big companies do forecasting every month and watch their treasury grow every day.
+Cash flow forecasting can tell you when you must tap your line of credit.
 It will also tell you how much you need to reserve in the good months to help you get through the cash-intensive months.

 Creating a Cash Flow Forecast Spreadsheet